The Next Big Thing Post COVID-19! Creating a Drone Economy in India

-The Post COVID-19 world gives us an unprecedented opportunity for reimagining economies, as well as the technologies that will power growth.
+The Post COVID-19 world gives us an unprecedented opportunity for reimagining economies, as well as the technologies that will growth.
 In India, the possibilities for “new economy” activities and employment based on drones are significant.
 Regulations regarding airspace management, strategic choices, technologies adopted and investments can aid the market to grow rapidly.

 Today, India in one of the top countries among the drone importing nations².
 While the value of drone imports are driven by military imports, with the new regulatory policy in place, we India is seeing a hockey stick growth in commercial (B2B, B2G, B2C) & Recreational applications driven end-use drones.
 Study by BIS Research predicts that the market for commercial drones might supersede the military market by 2021, approximately reaching 900 million USD.